Interested in helping advance medical student clinical skills by becoming a standardized patient?

-Simulated patient methodology has been established as a valid, reliable and practical method of teaching and evaluating medical students.
-A properly trained standardized or simulated patient can serve as a patient, teacher and evaluator, allowing our future health care providers the opportunity to practice and receive feedback on specific skills related to patient interviewing, physical examinations and issues of professionalism.
+Standardized patient methodology has been established as a valid, reliable and practical method of teaching and evaluating medical students.
+A properly trained standardized patient can serve as a patient, teacher and evaluator, allowing our future health care providers the opportunity to practice and be evaluated on specific skills related to patient interviewing, physical examinations and issues of professionalism.
 Our ultimate goal is to prepare learner participants to be competent and compassionate physicians that provide quality, state-of-the-art patient care.

 Besides our professional staff, the program has an Advisory Committee comprised of faculty and curriculum specialists who are also case reviewers and serve as program development advisors.